2010 UCF Knights football team: Southern Miss

 The Knights started out fast against the Golden Eagles, storming out to a 14–0 lead by the middle of the 1st quarter.
 Jeff Godfrey ran for the first TD, then threw a 4-yard pass to Brian Watters for the second.
-From there the offense faltered, as the Knights defense was worn out by facing their third straight no-huddle offense.
+From there the offense faltered, as the Knights' defense was worn out by facing their third straight no-huddle offense.
 Southern Miss scored 31 unanswered points, to jump out to a 31–14 lead halfway through the 4th quarter.
-With four minutes left Godfrey threw a 40-yard touchdown pass to Jamar Newsome to cut the lead to 10, but the Knights failed to recover an on-side kick.
-Godfrey 16-of-25 for 190 yards, and threw 2 interceptions.
-Ronnie Weaver had 12 carries for 112 yards, and Jamar Newsome had 5 receptions for 100 yards and a TD.
+With four minutes left, Godfrey threw a 40-yard touchdown pass to Jamar Newsome to cut the lead to 10, but the Knights failed to recover an on-side kick.
+Godfrey went 16-of-25 for 190 yards, and threw two interceptions.
+Ronnie Weaver had 12 carries for 112 yards, and Jamar Newsome had five receptions for 100 yards and a TD.

 The loss dropped the Knights from the polls, but they continued to control their own destiny for the chance to host the 2010 Conference USA Football Championship Game for the third time.